 This means that the ECM (car’s on-board computer) has detected a vapor leak in the evaporation system.
 The leak is small, smaller than 0.020 inches, but it means that gas vapors are escaping.

 Over the years I have had the following error code periodically: P0456, and the reason has typically been that the gas tank cannot hold a vacuum: it has a leak somewhere.
 In the vast majority of cases, the leak occurs around the gas cap seal.
 Either the rubber seal in the gas cap is bad or the lip of the gas tank that the gas cap seals against is rusty causing a poor seal.

 The easiest way to deal with this problem is to buy a new gas cap, but the dealership will charge around $65 for a new one.
-You can get the OEM replacement (part# 77300-33070) for 1/4th the price on Amazon here, or, if you can live without the tether, even less at 1/10th the price here.
+You can buy a replacement gas cap from Amazon fairly inexpensively.

 The seals on gas caps tend to go bad after 5-10 years it seems.
 When I replaced my gas cap, the check engine light (CEL) went off (note, unless you reset the light with an inexpensive OBDII meter, you will have to wait for about 1 tank fill-up before the CEL will turn off).